Facing Insurance Pushback After a Work Injury? A Workers’ Compensation Lawyer Can Step In

 Who Is Eligible For Workers’ Comp Coverage?

-Workers’ compensation insurance is available to a variety of workers.
+Workers’ compensation coverage is available to a variety of workers.
 Under North Carolina law, generally, all employees are eligible for coverage.
 Some employees excepted from this requirement include:

 - Employees of certain railroads